-Prerequisite: SPAN 303 and 304 or permission.May be repeated for credit with different content.

-SPAN 341 Methods of Teaching Foreign Languages

-An evaluative study of language teaching methods.
+Prerequisite: SPAN 303 and 304 or 306 or permission.
+May be repeated for credit with different content.
+SPAN 341 Methods of Teaching Foreign Languages An evaluative study of language teaching methods.
 Development of teaching aids and a teacher's resource book.
 PreK-12 levels of instruction will be presented.
 Assignments will be completed in Spanish.
 (1) (Cross-listed as LANG 341) Taught in English.
+Lecture: 3 hrs./wk.

-SPAN 380 Special Topics in Hispanic Life and Culture

-Class study of a special topic, with topic to be determined by the students and the faculty member.
+SPAN 380 Special Topics in Hispanic Life and Culture Class study of a special topic, with topic to be determined by the students and the faculty member.
 May be repeated for credit with different content.
-(1)
+(1) Lecture: 3 hrs./wk.